rivernews/djangorest-angularcli-eb/README.md

 - `ng new frontend`
 - `ng serve --open` to start Node server and open in browser.
 - `ng build` to create /dist/
+- In Angular's app subfolder edit its gitignore to remove `/dist/` from ignored.
+We'll need `/dist/` for Django to `collectstatic`.
 - Add /dist/ in django static settings
 ```
 ...